 Fall is tied with summer as my favorite season.
 Warm days, cool nights, and plenty of things to do (apple picking and hiking come to mind) easily make the months of September and October enjoyable.
-Another reason I love fall is because it’s finally pumpkin season-and who doesn’t love pumpkins?
+Another reason I love fall is that it’s finally pumpkin season-and who doesn’t love pumpkins?
 They’re a small treat that comes only once a year, so we really like to make the most of it!

-This year, we’re pleased to bring you some recipes by our friend Marly from Namely Marly.
+This year, we’re pleased to bring you some recipes from our friend Marly from Namely Marly.
 Marly’s recipes are vegan (they include honey, though; Marly still uses honey because she sources it from ethical beekeepers) and absolutely yummy.
 Trust us, Marly knows her way around a kitchen!
-She’s a host for Chopped podcast and has written hundreds of recipes!
+She’s the founder and host for Chopped podcast and has written hundreds of recipes!

 By the way, pumpkins aren’t just beautiful to look at, and yummy to eat, they are also really good for you.
-That bright color means they are loaded with beta-carotene, Vitamin C, fiber and Vitamin A. Plus, they are so easy to grow!
+Even the seeds.

-Kicking off the Fall
+Kicking off Fall with pumpkin

 Pumpkins, a fruit native to the Americas, ripen at the onset of autumn and happily see themselves in dozens of recipes in the fall.
 Adapting well to both sweet and savory dishes, pumpkins pair well with spices like cinnamon, clove, and nutmeg.
-When roasted, pumpkin will take on a savory tone, and makes a perfect match with buttery or cream sauces, thick-cut bacon, and caramelized garlic and onions.
+When roasted, the pumpkin will take on a savory tone, and makes a perfect match with buttery or cream sauces, thick-cut bacon, and caramelized garlic and onions.

 Whole pumpkins can be sliced, seasoned, and roasted like squash or sweet potatoes, and can then be used in soups, stews, rice, and even in pasta.
 Squash soup isn’t out of the ordinary, but pasta?
 It’s something you need to try!
-Using roasted and pureed pumpkin as a filling for ravioli, mixing it into dough for gnocchi, or even folding it into a cream sauce for pasta brings it to the table in a new way.
+Using a roasted and pureed pumpkin as a filling for ravioli, mixing it into the dough for gnocchi, or even folding it into a cream sauce for pasta brings it to the table in a new way.

-Some of our favorite honey pumpkin recipes
+Some of our favorite pumpkin recipes

-This one comes from Marly: Vegan Pumpkin Magic Bars.
+This one comes from our friend Marly: Vegan Pumpkin Magic Bars.
 They’re filled with all kinds of goodies, but are definitely a treat!
 Mix in your favorite dried fruit or nuts for a special twist, and keep a container on hand for after-school snacks.

-Pumpkin, bourbon and our Eastern Shore Honey combines to create this delicious Bourbon Honey Pumpkin Pie that you and your family will love.
+Pumpkin, bourbon and our Eastern Shore Honey combine to create this delicious Bourbon Honey Pumpkin Pie that you and your family will love.
 Although pumpkin pies are a little bit of work, they’re well worth the effort.
 Think of it this way-if good, fresh pumpkin is only available for a short bit each year, you might as well make the most of it!
 A messy kitchen and a little elbow grease never hurt anybody, after all.

 Who doesn’t love donuts?
 We do, for sure!
 Marly’s Pumpkin Cinnamon Sugar Donuts are similar to your favorite apple cider donuts: doughy, light, and oh so sweet.
 Bake up a big batch and share with your neighbors and friends….or keep them all to yourself!